****this is something ya girl wrote like almost two months ago but I’ve been thinking about a TON lately.

 In my last treatment team at work they have this tradition of everyone going around and saying one word that described me and why.
 Everyone said something really nice and I got emotional but IT IS WHATEVS.
 Anyway, as I was driving back home after it, I was thinking about what my friend Janay had told me of how I needed to give myself space so that I could actually feel what God felt about me, specifically.
 I literally didn’t understand what she really meant.
 More I was just frustrated and I remember thinking, “GURRRL DO YOU NOT THINK THAT I HAVE TRIED THAT.”
 But to be honest, I didn’t even know how to do it.
 How do you give space from believing or listening to that old, negative cow –like voice in your head?

 Anyway, fast forward to when I am driving home after my last treatment team and it just hit me.
 Like if a friggin’ pigeon just hit my windshield, that’s how fast.
 It hit me about all of the positive strengths I do have and the positive influence I have given at work.
 I just had so much peace that it would all work out and all that I had done at New Haven was enough.
-Then it just came to my mind about how on my mission in S. Carolina I never thought I was enough.
+Then it just came to my mind about when I lived in S. Carolina I never thought I was enough.
 I was so hard on myself on all the things that I could’ve done better.
 How I could’ve loved more, done more, etc. But in the moment of those thoughts, I had a feeling of peace wash over me that I had been enough and I was enough even though I didn’t feel that way once while I was out there those 18 months.